 For $x=0$, the Gram determinant vanishes.
-Further, it is simple to calculate e.g. the value at $x=1$: $G_4(x=1) =-4.8 \times 10^{13}$ GeV$^3$.
-Further, if the Gram determinant vanishes exactly, a reduction of $J_4$ according to \eqref{npoint} is possible and allows a simple and very precise calculation.
-For small $x$, the calculations become with usual reductions a la Passarino/Veltman \cite{Passarino:1978jh} unstable due to the occurrence of inverse Gram determinants.
-Several solutions were worked out; we refer to the review \cite{AlcarazMaestre:2012vp}.
-Here we will use the solution which was worked out in \cite{Fleischer:2010sq} and has been implemented in the C++ program PJFry \cite{Fleischer:2011bi,Fleischer:2011zz,Fleischer:2012et,Yundin-phd:2012oai}.
+Further, it is simple to calculate, \eg the value at $x=1$: $G_4(x=1) =-4.8 \times 10^{13}\UGeV^3$.
+Moreover, if the Gram determinant vanishes exactly, a reduction of $J_4$ according to \Eref{npoint} is possible and allows a simple and very precise calculation.
+For small $x$, the calculations become, with the usual reductions \`a la Passarino and Veltman \cite{Passarino:1978jh}, unstable, owing to the occurrence of inverse Gram determinants.
+Several solutions were obtained; we refer to Ref. \cite{AlcarazMaestre:2012vp}.
+Here we will use the solution given in Ref. \cite{Fleischer:2010sq}, which is implemented in the {\tt C++} program PJFry \cite{Fleischer:2011bi,Fleischer:2011zz,Fleischer:2012et,Yundin-phd:2012oai}.

-In the new approach presented here, a calculation of $J_4$ is possible as follows.
-First reduce the indices $\nu_i$ of the propagators, if any, to the canonical value $\nu_i=1$, and then apply the MB-formula directly.
-This has been done with the C++ package KIRA \cite{Maierhoefer:2017hyi}, without generating inverse powers of Gram determinants.
-In fact, the procedure introduces for a $J_4(d)$ a basis of functions $J_4(d+2n)$, where $n\geq 0$ is related to the indices $\nu_i \geq 1$.
+In the new approach presented here, a calculation of $J_4$ is possible, as follows.
+First reduce the indices $\nu_i$ of the propagators, if any, to the canonical value $\nu_i=1$; then apply the {\mbr}-formula directly.
+This has been done with the {\tt C++} package KIRA \cite{Maierhoefer:2017hyi}, without generating inverse powers of Gram determinants.
+In fact, the procedure introduces, for a $J_4(d)$, a basis of functions $J_4(d+2n)$, where $n\geq 0$ is related to the indices $\nu_i \geq 1$.
 We use here the short notation

-The numerical solution of \eqref{JNJN1} is stable also in the Minkowskian case.
-This contrasts the usual MB-representations derived with AMBRE.
-A reason is that the instabilities in the AMBRE-approach origin from $\Gamma$-functions from Beta-functions which do not appear here.
+The numerical solution of \Eref{JNJN1} is also stable in the Minkowskian case.
+This contrasts with the usual {\mbr} representations derived using \ar{}.
+A reason is that the instabilities in the \ar{} approach originate from $\Gamma$-functions from beta functions, which do not appear here.

-The tables contain our numerical result, for two different cases which were also studied in \cite{Fleischer:2010sq}.
-In LoopTools notations, they correspond to the tensor coefficients $D_{2222}$ and $D_{222}$.
-The former one is numerically less stable then the second.
-In both cases, we have a numerical agreement of more than 10 digits, although we performed here no expansion in the small parameter $x$.
-Such an expansion would improve calculations considerably.
-Our results give an impression on the accuracy of the small Gram expansion in \cite{Fleischer:2010sq}, where an error propagation of the Pade approach was not done: In all cases, \cite{Fleischer:2010sq} had at least 10 reliable digits.
+Tables \ref{tab-d1111} and \ref{tab-d111} contain our numerical results, for two different cases, which were also discussed in Ref. \cite{Fleischer:2010sq}.
+In LoopTools notation, they correspond to the tensor coefficients $D_{2222}$ and $D_{222}$.
+The former is numerically less stable then the second.
+In both cases, we have a numerical agreement of more than 10 digits, although we performed no expansion here in the small parameter $x$.
+Such an expansion would considerably improve calculations.
+Our results give an impression of the accuracy of the small Gram expansion in Ref. \cite{Fleischer:2010sq}, where an error propagation of the Pad\'e approach was not done.
+In all cases, Ref. \cite{Fleischer:2010sq} has at least 10 reliable digits.